Should Christians just comply?

 Ephesians 6:10-18 speaks of putting on the armor of God to stand against the schemes of the devil, indicating a stance of resistance against evil.

-Christians are encouraged to support each other in faith, pray for those who are lost, and seek to bring light into dark places through their actions and words.
+Christians are encouraged to support each other in faith, pray for those who are lost, and seek to bring light into dark places through our actions and words.

 Engaging with such a culture would require careful discernment to maintain personal holiness while still being present to share the gospel or show Christ's love.